nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-tag-or-release-your-nuxeo-studio-project.md

 * p is the _patch_ number.
 It should be incremented when the release contains only bug fixes
 * q is the _qualifier_ string.
 It qualifies the release, eg: beta, rc1.
 Must contain only letters, numbers, '_', '-' or '.'

-For automation purposes it might be preferable to ask studio to choose the next version type: `MAJOR`, `MINOR` or `PATCH` instead of specifying a version name.
+For automation purposes it might be preferable to ask Studio to choose the next version type: `MAJOR`, `MINOR` or `PATCH` instead of specifying a version name.
 Studio will look for the latest release created in the history of the revision commit and try to release the next version as asked.

 {{! /multiexcerpt}}

-If the version name specified (or computed by studio) already exists, then the release will not be allowed and will fail.
+If the version name specified (or computed by Studio) already exists, then the release will not be allowed and will fail.

 ```
 Request: